Order the new album as a download or CD!

 Last April the talented jazz keyboard exponent, composer and vocalist, Wendy Kirkland completed a brief and very successful tour for Nottingham ‘Jazzsteps’.
 On three consecutive nights her ‘Piano Divas’ quartet visited Worksop, Southwell and West Bridgford Libraries, attracting healthy and appreciative audiences at all the venues.
 This reviewer was at the West Bridgford gig and there the library boasts an excellent open space with room for a small stage and some very good acoustics.
 However, such was the atmosphere created by the first few numbers from Wendy Kirkland’s ‘Jazz Divas’ project that it seemed to me we’d been whisked away from the spacious West Bridgford Library to an intimate, atmospheric, dimly lit night club in either London or New York.

-This effect was no accident as Wendy had carefully selected a variety of songs performed by piano playing Jazz Divas by researching their recorded repertoires and programming the numbers into what was to be a varied and vastly entertaining evening.
+This effect was no accident as Wendy had carefully selected a variety of songs performed by piano-playing Divas by researching their recorded repertoires and programming the numbers into what was to be a varied and vastly entertaining evening.

 A couple of the performances were based on versions of songs performed by the brilliant Brazilian born pianist/jazz singer, Eliane Elias.
 ‘Chega De Saudade’, a Bossa Nova with English lyrics by Jon Hendricks was performed beautifully by Wendy, with plenty of toe tapping and drawing rapturous applause.
 The ever popular ‘Frim Fram Sauce’, arrangement credited to Diana Krall but made popular by Nat ‘King’ Cole had, as well as a great vocal and piano solo from Wendy, a sparkling guitar solo from Pat Sprakes.
 Wendy then told us how much she admires the singing and piano playing of Shirley Horn and proceeded to give a lovely version of ‘I Just Found Out About Love’ written by Jimmy McHugh, later in the evening came ‘Come Dance With Me’ also featured by the late Ms. Horn.